 Junior Reserve Officers Training Corps (JROTC) operates under the auspices of CCTE.
 This program is comprised of 13 units representing all four military branches.
 Since 1919 JROTC has benefited tens of thousands of District students by fostering academic, social and personal achievement.
 JROTC served 2,331 students in 2010 with instruction and guidance that accelerated student achievement and opportunities, including college/university admissions and scholarships.
 The mission of JROTC is to motivate young people to become better citizens.

 Overseen by CCTE, Small Learning Communities (SLCs) and career academies offer personalized learning environments proven to increase attendance, test scores, graduation rates, and college acceptance.
 Project Based Learning (PBL) professional development series offers interdisciplinary instructional teams opportunities to develop common projects and curriculum.
 CCTE issued 4,093 work permits in 2010 to students meeting eligibility requirements.
 Work Experience Education (WEE) is provided through CCTE as are the 21st Century ASSETs Grants that provides for extended day learning opportunities for additional career explorations, credit recovery and enrichment activities to high school students.
-CCTE is a key partner in the planning, development and implementation of 22 capital facility improvement projects made possible through Proposition 1D grants and Proposition S.
+CCTE is a key partner in the planning, development and implementation of 22 capital facility improvement projects made possible through Proposition 1D grants and Proposition S and Z.